futuregrid/rain/doc/config_ref_client.rst

 **Required:** Yes

-Address of the machine where machine where Moab is installed and therefore the ``IMRegisterServerMoab.py`` is running.
+Address of the machine where Moab is installed and therefore the ``IMRegisterServerMoab.py`` is running.

 Option ``xcatmachine``
 ~~~~~~~~~~~~~~~~~~~~~~